 Only phases with kinetic data can be selected as the matrix phase.
 If the list is empty, go to the System Definer to make sure that both thermodynamic and kinetic databases are selected and defined.

-See "System Definer" in the Thermo-Calc User Guide or search the Online Help.
+Search the Help for "System Definer".